Henry Luke Bolley: Plant pathology work

 In 1890, Bolley was one of the first three faculty members hired at the newly founded North Dakota Agricultural College (NDAC), later North Dakota State University.
 In his first year at NDAC, he isolated the organism responsible for potato scab and developed an effective treatment.
 In 1893, he discovered a method of treating smut with formaldehyde.
 Much of his work, however, focused on the causes of flax wilt.
 At the time, it was believed that wilt was caused by "flax-sick" or deficient soil.
 Bolley established that wilt was in fact the result of the soilborne fungus Fusarium oxysporum.
 His breeding work led to the development of the resistant strain "Bison Flax", which was planted widely and made North Dakota one of the world's major flax-producing regions.

 Bolley then turned his attention to stem rust, a wheat disease.
 He discovered that the rust spores bred not on wheat plants, but on the common barberry, a native shrub often found near wheat fields.
 He was author of the North Dakota Pure Seed Law of 1908.
 In 1916–1917, he authored and obtained passage of a state law creating a barberry eradication program.
 Bolley served as North Dakota state seed commissioner from 1909 to 1929.

 Football coaching

 In 1890, Bolley challenged the University of North Dakota to a football match, but did not have enough players to field an NDAC team until 1894.
 In that year, Bolley's "Farmers" (not "Bison" until 1922) defeated the UND football squad twice, 20–4 and 22–4, starting a rivalry which continues today.
 Bolley coached football at NDAC until 1899.

 Later life and honors

 Bolley was a member of many academic organizations including the American Botanical Society and the American Association for the Advancement of Science.
 He received honorary doctorates from Purdue in 1938 and NDAC in 1939.
 He retired from teaching in 1945 and died in 1956 at age 91.
 He was buried in Fargo, North Dakota.

+A $78 million agricultural research laboratory named in Bolley's honor was opened at North Dakota State University in August 2026.

 Research Plot 30 at North Dakota State University, the site of Bolley's research on flax pathogens, is listed on the National Register of Historic Places.